Join the Kiwis who are hatching their tomorrow and have invested more than $2 billion with Hatch.

 Money market funds, also called money market mutual funds, are a common place to park money temporarily - as short as just one day - before it’s invested elsewhere or withdrawn as cash.
 Because they offer a ‘high degree of safety’, are readily accessible to withdraw from and some may provide higher returns than traditional savings accounts, money market funds may be the preferred option for risk-averse people looking to store their money in the short term.

-What are the different types of money market funds?
+Different types of money market funds

 In the US, money market funds typically fall into four categories: